Which companies are eligible to receive GRA Venture Fund investment?

 The Fund’s Managing Director has early access to (and input into) newly launched companies emerging from universities and developing through the GRA pipeline.

 The GRA Venture Fund’s Board of Directors is a strong asset; the men and women who serve on the Board have a defined track record of success in business and industry.
-The Board also stays engaged with each enterprise receiving investment from the Fund, providing business counsel and leadership mentoring that helps propel the company’s growth and development.
+The Board also stays engaged with each enterprise receiving investment from the Fund, providing business counsel and leadership mentoring tho help propel each company’s growth and development.

 If you don't see the answer to your question, contact us.